Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker ADo you have any other plans or is it.
+Speaker ADo you have any other plans or is any.

 Speaker AI think sing until we die in our mid-50s from alcohol poisoning.